 Being prepared for an adventure elopement — in particular one that involves significant outdoors activities like hiking — requires its own set of recommended items.
 If you’re planning on spending most of your elopement day outside, there are a few key items that you’d likely regret not bringing along.
 So let’s jump right into it: the top things you absolutely do not want to forget on your adventure elopement.

 This one seems like a no-brainer, but it’s honestly one of the most overlooked things on an elopement day.
-In the rush of making sure you have your dress or suit, it’s easy to forget to pack water bottles and snacks.
+In the rush of making sure you have your dress or suit, it’s easy to forget this little detail on your elopement checklist and not pack water bottles or snacks.

 Just because you’re having an adventure elopement doesn’t mean you can’t have an elopement bouquet.
-Make sure you pack you favorite blooms with you.
+If you like the idea of having florals on your elopement day, make sure you add your favorite blooms to your elopement checklist.
 If you’ve chosen to forage your bouquet, make sure you’ve secured it with some floral tape and a ribbon to cover the tape (Personally, we love FrouFrou Chic’s ribbons.
 They’re subtle, classy, and just dang beautiful).
 The last thing you want is for your bouquet to come apart on the way up the trail, so floral tape and ribbons are a must.